lfrestrepog/if-docs/docs/pipelines/instance-metadata.md

 You can create an instance of `CSVLookup` and name it `cloud-instance-metadata` and add it to the `initialize` block in your manifest file.

-The lookup query is configured in `global-config`.
+The lookup query is configured in `config`.
 You provide the parameters you want to use as selectors, and the selector value is a field from your `inputs` array.
 You also provide the target columns you want to return data from (we'll use a wildcard and grab everything).

 You want to retrieve all available data where `instance-class` is equal to `Standard_A1_v2`.
 So you need to make sure that `Standard_A1_v2` is available in your `inputs` array - we'll put it there with the key `cloud/instance-type`.